Old Regular Baptists: History

-Three of New Salem's daughter churches, the Union, the Mates Creek, and the Sandlick, divided.
-The New Salem Association also dropped correspondence with the Burning Springs Association, her mother church, because New Salem believed that Burning Springs had members that belonged to secret orders.
+Three of New Salem's daughter churches, the Union, the Mates Creek, and the Sandlick, were divided.
+The New Salem Association also dropped correspondence with the Burning Springs Association, her mother church, because New Salem believed that Burning Springs had members who belonged to secret orders.

 In the 1960s, a debate started over when eternal life began.
 There are Old Regular Baptists that hold the same views as other Primitive Baptist bodies (both Old Line and Absolute Predestination Primitive Baptist) on regeneration, that one is regenerated instantaneously on hearing the voice of the Son of God (John 5:25).
-These Old School Regular Baptists hold strictly that eternal life and salvation are given first in a free gift by the grace of God and that the elect are called by a holy calling (II Timothy 1:9).
+These Old School Regular Baptists hold strictly that eternal life and salvation are given first in a gift by the grace of God and that the elect are called by a holy calling (II Timothy 1:9).

 This effectual call is referenced as the Light of Christ doctrine (I Peter 2:9).
-This view teaches that faith and repentance are the effects of regeneration, and not the cause of regeneration.
-They hold that the individual is quickened by the Holy Spirit, and has everlasting life prior to belief and repentance.
+This view teaches that faith and repentance are the effects of regeneration, not its cause.
+They hold that the individual is quickened by the Holy Spirit, and has everlasting life before belief and repentance.
 The gospel brings life and immortality to light, but has no part in regeneration.
-Conversion is manifested by true faith and repentance, in which a Godly sorrow sets up in the quickened individual's heart and they are sorrowed to repentance and mourning.
+Conversion is manifested by true faith and repentance, in which a Godly sorrow sets up in the quickened individual's heart, and they are sorrowed to repentance and mourning.
 After the Godly sorrow has sorrowed them to repentance, they profess a burden of sin being removed and take comfort in the gospel and express an experience of grace.

 Old Regular Baptists holding those views (monergism) are often derided as the "hardshell side".
-The synergist side holds that a man must repent and believe in order to be regenerated, and that through the Creature obeying, making up one's mind, taking heed to the light and call, they then are enabled by grace and the light that leads one to life.
+The synergist side holds that a man must repent and believe to be regenerated, and that through the Creature obeying, making up one's mind, taking heed to the light and call, they then are enabled by grace and the light that leads one to life.
 They reject an effectual call, the belief that light is not synonymous with life, and the belief that a creature can reject the light and be lost eternally.
 This is referred to as the "softshell side".